 So, locking it out seems like a poor idea, but what about locking it in?
 The reasons for doing so are the same as above, except less risk!
-Once again, the major problem would be finding a place to do so, and getting it to go in.
-I guess a nice secure, thick metal vault, surrounded by concrete then dropped into the ocean would be pretty cool, but not very obtainable.
+Once again, the major problem would be finding a place to do so and getting it to go in.
+I guess a getting a nice secure thick metal vault, surrounding the vault with concrete, dropping the vault into the ocean, and then hurling the ocean into space would work though.

 All of this is still pretty unlikely to unfold, but I think this is our best shot yet!
 At least it’s somewhat doable.
 A big problem would be getting the time to set all of this up.
 Perhaps get a friend to set it up for you while you utilize idea #2 – travel, and hope you can last a couple of weeks.